Tamil Thalaivas vs Telugu Titans | Match Preview and Predicted Lineups

 #2 Rahul Chaudhari (two-sided raider) vs Manjeet Chhillar (left cover)

-Tamil Thalaivas: Ajay Thakur (c), Sukesh Hegde, Jasvir Singh/Athul MS, Manjeet Chhillar, Ponparthiban Subramanian, D.Pradap, and Amit Hooda
+Tamil Thalaivas: Ajay Thakur (c), Sukesh Hegde, Jasvir Singh, Manjeet Chhillar, Ponparthiban Subramanian, D.Pradap, and Anil Kumar

 Telugu Titans: Abozar Mighani (c), Rahul Chaudhari, Nilesh Salunke, Mohsen Maghsoudlou, Farhad Milaghardan, Anil Kumar, and Krushna Madane